-Ensure that you only attach the Education approved file types detailed in the common instructions.
+Ensure that you only attach the Education-approved file types detailed in the common instructions for Applicants to Department of Education Discretionary Grant Programs, published in the Federal Register on December 7, 2022 (87 FR 75045) and available at 2022-26554.pdf (govinfo.gov).
 Also, do not upload any password-protected files to your application.